 Lou Serafini Jr.

 Lou Serafini Jr. joined Fengate in 1995 and became Chief Executive Officer in 2002.
-During his tenure, Fengate has experienced tremendous growth by earning the trust of a growing group of institutional investors and securing $2.9 billion in capital under management.
-Lou is responsible for the overall leadership and vision for the firm, investment activities and the execution of Fengate’s strategic plan.
+During his tenure, Fengate has experienced tremendous growth by earning the trust of a growing group of institutional investors and securing more than $6.5 billion in capital under management.